juju-solutions/layer-beats-base/README.md

 ## States

 `beat.render` - When this state is set, you will need to re-render template data.
-This state occurs when a unit has received changes from a remote Data source such as `elasticsearch` or `logstash`
+This state occurs when a unit has received changes from a related application such as `elasticsearch` or `logstash`

 ## lib/elasticbeats.py